entechlog/aws-examples/aws-datasync/terraform/README.md

     region = <REGION>
     ```

-    Replace <DEV_ACCOUNT_ID> with the AWS account ID where the cross-account role exists, <ROLE_NAME> with the name of the IAM role you wish to assume (e.g., dev-entechlog-data-cross-account-s3-rw-access-role), <BASE_PROFILE> with a profile that has permissions to assume this role, and <REGION> with the appropriate AWS region.
+    Replace <DEV_ACCOUNT_ID> with the AWS account ID where the cross-account role exists, <ROLE_NAME> with the name of the IAM role you wish to assume (e.g., dev-entechlog-data-cross-account-role), <BASE_PROFILE> with a profile that has permissions to assume this role, and <REGION> with the appropriate AWS region.

     Steps to Configure:
     - Open the AWS configuration file in a text editor.
     - Add the above configuration to the file, replacing placeholders with actual values.
     - Save and close the file.

-2. Setting Up the Base Profile
+1. Setting Up the Base Profile
 The source_profile in the cross profile configuration refers to another profile that has credentials to assume the cross-account role.
 Ensure that this base profile is correctly set up with access keys.

     Example Base Profile Setup: